cmaumet/zmeta/README.md

-# Miccai 2014 paper and scripts
+# Image-Based Meta-Analysis based on Z-Statistic